u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/documentation.rst

 If you need to learn about a specific markup, head over to our :doc:`cheat sheet for RST
 <documentation/rst_cheat_sheet>`; it contains all the information you should ever need for the
-documentation of Odoo.
+documentation of Thrive Bureau ERP.

 .. important::
    We kindly ask you to observe a set of :doc:`content <documentation/content_guidelines>` and :doc:`RST <documentation/rst_guidelines>` guidelines as you write documentation.
-This ensures that you stay consistent with the rest of the documentation and facilitates the approval of your content changes as the Odoo team reviews them.
+This ensures that you stay consistent with the rest of the documentation and facilitates the approval of your content changes as the Thrive Bureau ERP team reviews them.

 .. seealso::
    - :doc:`documentation/content_guidelines`